Hamiltonian reduction using a convolutional auto-encoder coupled to an Hamiltonian neural network: Introduction

 Another approach is to learn about the dynamics of the reduced variables using a neural network: given the initial state, the neural network provides the full trajectory.
 As the learning is done directly in the reduced dimension, the obtained reduced model does not require an evaluation of non-linear terms in the original variables: this is a clear advantage of the method compared with projection-based ones.
 The reduced dynamics can be captured for instance by Recurrent Neural Networks (RNNs), Long Short Term Memory (LSTM) neural networks \cite{maulik2021reduced}, or by fully connected networks \cite{fresca2021comprehensive}.
 This has also been considered as correction of the Galerkin-type reduced models \cite{wang2020recurrent}.

 Here we consider another strategy which consists in learning the vector field that generates the observed reduced dynamics.
 The neural network is trained so as to minimize its deviation from the finite difference time derivative of the reduced data obtained after encoding.
 As we aim at conserving the Hamiltonian structure at the reduced level, the vector field is further supposed to be associated with a reduced Hamiltonian function.
 Therefore, we can learn directly the Hamiltonian function instead of the vector field.
-This is a so-called Hamiltonian Neural Network (HNN) strategy proposed in \cite{hamiltonian_nn} where a symplectic time integrator is used.
+This is a so-called Hamiltonian Neural Network (HNN) strategy proposed in \cite{hamiltonian_nn} where a symplectic time integrator is used. \answerG{We also note that neural networks methods has also recently be used to learn hidden or reduced dynamics which also involve dissipation \cite{Yu_2021,Zhang_2022,chen2023constructing,Flaschel_2023}.}

 The present paper proposes to combine an auto-encoder strategy for the encoding-decoding part and a HNN method to learn the reduced dynamics: this will be referred to as the AE-HNN method.
 Note that there is a priori no reason for the auto-encoder neural networks to spontaneously provide reduced variables compatible with Hamiltonian dynamics.
 Therefore, some constraints on the auto-encoder have to be added.
-This can be done by imposing symplecticity as in \cite{buchfink2021symplectic}.
-Here, we propose instead to train it simultaneously with the HNN.
+This can be done by imposing symplecticity \answerG{weakly as in \cite{buchfink2021symplectic}, where a penalization term of the symplectic constraint is added to the loss function.} Here, we propose instead to train it simultaneously with the HNN.
 With this joint training, the auto-encoder will gradually converge to a set of reduced variables compatible with a Hamiltonian system.
 Of course, this means that the loss functions associated with each neural network must be weighted judiciously during training.
-Note that such a joint training of the encoding-decoding operators and the reduce dynamics have been explored in \cite{fresca2021comprehensive}, but without considering Hamiltonian structures.
+Note that such a joint training of the encoding-decoding operators and the reduce dynamics have been explored in \cite{fresca2021comprehensive,Yu_2021}, but without considering Hamiltonian structures for the first \answerG{and without symplectic time integrator for the second.}

 The outline of the article is as follows.
 In Section~\ref{section:param_hamiltonian_system}, we introduce parameterized Hamiltonian systems as well as the main steps for the construction of reduced order models.
 Section~\ref{section:non-linear-Hamiltonian-reduction} then presents the non-linear AE-HNN reduction method.
 In particular we describe the architectures and the loss functions used for the trainings.
 Finally, Section~\ref{section: results} is devoted to the numerical results: we apply our reduction method on the Hamiltonian systems obtained after spatial discretization of linear, non-linear wave equations and a shallow water system and compare it with the linear PSD reduction technique.